Sraleik/undetermini/README.md

 ### Feature

 - [ ] use https://www.npmjs.com/package/console-table-printer for display
-- [ ] improve price calculation (do not use float)
+- [X] improve price calculation (do not use float)
 - [ ] display who si cheapest and by how much
 - [ ] display who is most accurate and by how much
 - [ ] display who is fastest and by how much
 - [ ] give accuracy fonction as a parameter
 - [ ] add the price of the complete undetermini.run
 - [ ] add cache on implementation
-- [ ] memoize implementations on ImplementationFactory
 - [X] add possibility to deactivate methodImplementation
+- [X] allow to add LLM Model Info
+- [ ] remove price calcultion from Undetermini class

 ### Documentation